The permit, which was granted by the California Department of Motor Vehicles, is for only two drivers and one vehicle.

 For several months now, Argo has had cars on the streets of DC for road-mapping purposes.

-In the past, Ford has said that a third city on its blueprint to provide commercial services backed by self-driving cars would be revealed later in 2019.
+In the past, Ford has said that the third city on its blueprint to provide commercial services backed by self-driving cars would be revealed later in 2019.

 However, the new testing taking place in Palo Alto does not necessarily show that the Bay Area will be next in line for this particular service.